Watkins Memorial Band History

 After the 2013-14 school year, Mr. Young retired from the program, briefly passing the baton to Mr. Ken Will and Mr. Ken Hoffman.
 In 2015, Mr. Robert Davis was named Director of Bands at Watkins Memorial High School.
 In 2019 Mrs. Stephanie Smiley joined the program as Associate Director of Bands, focusing on beginning bands and middle school ensembles.
 Additional band staff includes Mr. Ross Musick, Director of Percussion, and Mrs. Michelle Jones, who leads our guard.
 In the spring of 2017, Watkins Memorial's Wind Ensemble traveled to Chicago, Illinois to perform and attend educational clinics.

-In early 2019, the band program took delivery of brand new marching band uniforms from DeMoulin Bros. and company.
+In early 2019, the band program took delivery of brand new marching band uniforms from DeMoulin Bros.
 The new uniforms feature a jacket with a white shoulder span and a placard drop of gold fading up to white crossed by three black stripes and three gold buttons opposite a field of black.
 A bold spear logo adorns the chest and gauntlets fade from a gold upper to a white lower, paired with white gloves.
 The jackets are worn with black bibbers, black shakos with gold trim and a spear, and bright gold plumes.

 We are deeply and sincerely appreciative for the support of our administrators, our board of education members, our band families, our athletic department, our corporate sponsors, and the members of this community.
 It's been a great 60+ years for music in the Southwest Licking community, and we're looking forward to building for the next 60+.